tranvantruonggit/tranvantruonggit.github.io/_posts/2023-08-15-Diffie-Hellman-key-exchange-with-color.md

 * Addiction blending: we can easily see that this scheme work only if the g is near the dark color to avoid the saturation, at the same time, the private key should be chosen that it shall not cause the saturation.
 With that said, the result of the Color DH is always brighter color than the g and the public key itself, thus the attacker can just mix gx and gy, and brute force the color from (g^x)^y to g^x.

-* Average blending: Well, I bieve Average blending is the most accurate interm of color visualization, because it reflect the way we mix paint in real life.
+* Average blending: Well, I believe Average blending is the most accurate interm of color visualization, because it reflect the way we mix paint in real life.
 The share secret it this case is a bit harder to guess, because it can be brighter and darker than the public colors.

-* Multiply blending: This scheme is the oposite of the Addiction blending, where it need the `g` color to be near the while color, and the result of the blending is always the darker color.
+* Multiply blending: This scheme is the opposite of the Addiction blending, where it need the `g` color to be near the while color, and the result of the blending is always the darker color.
 Though this scheme does not cause much of the saturation problem (unless one of the serecet color is completely black - represent by `0` value), it does not represent the real color blending in reality.
 For instance, if we mix 2 color of the same color, the result shall be the same color in real life, but with this multiply color bleanding, we get the darker color.

 # Afterthought
 I have realized that using the RGB color model is not appropriate with the paint mixing analogy key exchange, since the RGB is the Addictive color model, it represent light emission.
 While in case of the paint mixing, paint has color X because it absort all the light of the other color than X (or it reflect and scatter the X color), thus the CMYK color model should be more appropriate.
 However, the blending operation would be the same, as my time is limited, I let this post as it is and I will update this post in the future to demonstrate color blending in CMYK color space.

-I have also read some discussion about color blending modeling in math, it seems with the current common color model, it is difficult to make the mathermatical representation of the color blending to be exact as we see in reality, because color mixing is not only about the light mixing but also the chemical reaction and biological phenomenon of the human eye.
+I have also read some discussion about color blending modeling in math, it seems that with the current common color model, it is difficult to make the mathermatical representation of the color blending to be exact as we see in reality, because color mixing is not only about the light mixing but also the chemical reaction and biological phenomenon of the human eye.
 For instance, all 3 mode of color blending in our example are associative, but in reality, when we mix color (A+B) then mix with C, that result will be different from when we mix the (B+C) then mix with A, the order of paint mixing does matter in some case.
 During the time I write this blog post I have found these interesting post:
   - [Colour-mixing magma by Mark Seemann](https://blog.ploeh.dk/2018/01/02/colour-mixing-magma/)
   - [Color theory (I haven't known it exist) on Wikipeia](https://en.wikipedia.org/wiki/Color_theory)